jeffThompson/CreativeProgramming2/Week00_RampUp/README.md

 * Due January 26 at the start of class
 * Make a sketch that re-creates an early piece of code-based art
 * Export as a `SVG` using [this template](https://editor.p5js.org/jeffThompson/sketches/KAPLMADjd)
-* Laser print at 7x7" along with a print of the original (we'll do this in class)
+* Laser print at along with a print of the original and bind into a zine (we'll do this in class)
 * Watch the [Vera Molnar interview](https://vimeo.com/273642211) and post a response to Canvas

 ***

 ### ASSIGNMENT
 This week's assignment is a way to get us started writing code again as well as connect with early practitioners in the field of creative computation.
 You should find a piece of code-generated artwork made prior to 1980 (see below for some artists/places to look) and make a re-creation of that piece using `p5.js`.
-We'll be printing these, so if you pick an animation or interactive piece, have your sketch output a representative frame.
+We'll be printing these and binding them into zines, so if you pick an animation or interactive piece, have your sketch output a representative frame.

 Think about this process as a mix between observational drawing, cosplay, and forensics: looking super carefully at every detail, trying to make the closest possible re-creation you can.
 Get really picky about things like size, composition, spacing, line thickness, margins, and color.
 There will be places where you have to make best-guess decisions.
 For pieces that involve randomness there's no need for your output to be identical to the original, but your code should generate a very similar result.
 Try to include comments in your code where you've had to make difficult decisions or to note things you figured out in the original.